 Twenty-Fifth Amendment Enacted a Second Time

-Soon thereafter, Nixon resigned, which made Gerald R. Ford the first American President to succeed another due to a resignation.
+Soon after that, Nixon resigned, which made Gerald R. Ford the first American President to succeed another due to a resignation.
 Ford took this duty very seriously and on August 9, 1974, declared, "I assume the Presidency under extraordinary circumstances...This is an hour of history that troubles our minds and hurts our hearts."

 For a second time, the Twenty-fifth Amendment was enacted when Ford nominated the New York Governor Nelson Rockefeller as Vice-President.
 Congress accepted him.
 He gradually selected cabinet members of his own throughout his term, replacing those spots that were empty due to the Watergate Scandal.

-After Nixon resigned, many were very hopeful for Ford's Presidency, although he quickly drew criticism from many when he decided to give Nixon a "full, complete, and absolute pardon," from the crimes he had committed.
+After Nixon resigned, many were very hopeful for Ford's Presidency, although he quickly drew criticism from many when he decided to give Nixon a "full, complete, and absolute pardon" from the crimes he had committed.

 Problems continued as the country became short on fuel, inflation occurred, and unemployment grew, which continued to hurt his popularity.
 Ford tried to curb Government spending as well as the Government intervention in societal and economic problems.
-He believed this would help economic conditions in the long run; therefore, he opted to reduce taxes on businesses in order for them to operate more freely.
+He believed this would help economic conditions in the long run; therefore, he opted to reduce taxes on businesses for them to operate more freely.
 He also wanted to ease controls by regulatory agencies on businesses.

 He also felt that inflation needed to be tackled.
 When the recession became worse, he focused more on stimulating the economy while also attacking inflation by vetoing many non-military bills that would have furthered the budgetary deficit.
 He ended up vetoing 39 measures in 14 months.
 Most of these were sustained.

 Since the Vietnam War had ended, he wanted to make sure that a new war was not going to break out.
 He had provided aid to both Israel and Egypt while insisting that they both accept an interim truce agreement, which they agreed to.
-Ford also met with Soviet leader Leonid I. Brezhnev and set new limitation upon nuclear weapons- work that Nixon had started previously.
+Ford also met with Soviet leader Leonid I. Brezhnev and set a new limitation upon nuclear weapons- work that Nixon had started previously.

-Then in 1976, when reelection time occurred he won the Republican nomination.
+Then in 1976, when reelection time occurred, he won the Republican nomination.
 He ran against Jimmy Carter, the Georgian Democratic candidate.
 In a close election, he eventually lost.
 The new President did not overlook all that Ford had taken on as President.
-During Carter's inaugural speech he declared, "For myself and for our Nation, I want to thank my predecessor for all he has done to heal our land."
+During Carter's inaugural speech, he declared, "For myself and for our Nation, I want to thank my predecessor for all he has done to heal our land."

-- He was not born Gerald R. Ford, he was actually born Leslie Lynch King Jr. When his parents divorced, his mother took him and moved to Grand Rapids, Michigan.
+- He was not born Gerald R. Ford; he was born Leslie Lynch King Jr. When his parents divorced, his mother took him and moved to Grand Rapids, Michigan.
 She married a man named Gerald Rudolph Ford.
 Although they did not legally change his name until 1935, they referred to him as Gerald Rudolph Ford Jr.

 - He was voted the most valuable player for the University of Michigan's football team and could have gone onto the NFL to be on both the Detroit Lion's or the Green Bay Packer's.
 He turned them down to be a coach for Yale's football team.

 - His wife was diagnosed with breast cancer only two months after he got into office, and had a double mastectomy that brought awareness to cancer.
-She was also an avid women's right lobbyist.
+She was also an avid women's rights lobbyist.